-DELETE FAILEDSET disk-name1
+DELETE FAILEDSET disk-name1 [disk-nameN]

-disk-name1

-The disk drive name to delete from the failedset.
-You can delete one disk at a time from the failedset.
+disk-name1 disk-nameN The disk drive names to delete from the failedset.
+You can delete any number of disks from the failedset by issuing this command only once.

 To delete DISK220 from the failedset: